Preface:

 The Lenovo Thinkcenter is a M710Q and serves as my OPNSense box.
 It comes with an I3-7300 and 8GB of DDR-4 RAM, as well as 128GB SSD for storage/OS.
 I added an additional NIC via the A+E Key’d PCIE slot and used the VGA port in the back (removed the VGA port and installed the ethernet port).

-Vcenter Server Specs: VCenter Server Node Specs Each node
+Vcenter Server Specs: Node Specs

 To top all of this off, each node has a 1TB NVMe drive (Datastore), 128GB NVMe (boot and ‘some’ VM’s if needed) and a 500GB HDD (except Node 1, which contains a 1TB HDD).